-On or before October 3rd, 2017, the Far Eastern International Bank (FEIB) in Taiwan was

-(9cc69d81613285352ce92ec3cb44227af5daa8ad4e483ecc59427fe23b122fce) utilized in that attack was a loader and spreader that writes itself to the Windows temp directory: c:\windows\temp\.
+On or before October 3rd, 2017, the Far Eastern International Bank (FEIB) in Taiwan was hacked by Lazarus Group to steal money via the SWIFT system.
+One of the implants (9cc69d81613285352ce92ec3cb44227af5daa8ad4e483ecc59427fe23b122fce) utilized in that attack was a loader and spreader that writes itself to the Windows temp directory: c:\windows\temp\.
 This directory is also used by numerous other Lazarus Group implants including by the RatankbaPOS dropper for the payload drop location as well as for RatankbaPOS logging.
 Additionally, there are several instances of code overlap between RatankbaPOS and the FEIB spreader implant.
-One such overlap includes the way in which each implant sets up persistence in almost precisely the same way (Figure.
-59).
+One such overlap includes the way in which each implant sets up persistence in almost precisely the same way (Fig. 59).